extension-js/extension.js/programs/develop/webpack/plugin-extension/feature-scripts/README.md

 ### Compile‑time validation and restart guard

 - Missing script files referenced by supported manifest fields (or extras via `includeList`) are surfaced during compilation with a focused message, before the browser runs.
-  - Leading `/` paths show a hint explaining they resolve from the extension output root (served from `public/`), not the source directory.
+- Leading `/` paths show a hint explaining they resolve from the extension output root (project root), not the source directory.
 The hint appears only when the original manifest entry used a leading `/`.
 - Changing manifest script entrypoints during development requires a restart.
 The plugin detects changes and emits a compile‑time error with PATH BEFORE/AFTER guidance.

 ### Content scripts wrapper contract